James Ossuary: Scholarly analysis

 The James Ossuary came from the Silwan area in the Kidron Valley, southeast of the Temple Mount.
 The bones originally inside the ossuary had been discarded, which is the case in nearly all ossuaries not discovered by archaeologists.
-The first-century origin of the ossuary is not in question, since the only time Jews buried in that fashion was from approximately 20 BC to the destruction of Jerusalem in 70 AD.
-The dispute centres on the date of origin of the inscription.
+The only time Jews conducted burials in this fashion of ossuary was from approximately 20 BC to the destruction of Jerusalem in 70 AD.

-According to André Lemaire, the Parisian epigrapher initially invited by antiquities dealer Oded Golan to view the ossuary in Golan's apartment, the cursive Aramaic script is consistent with first-century lettering.
-He determined that the inscription was not incised with modern tools, as it contains no chemical elements not available in the ancient world.
-The first part of the inscription, "James son of Joseph", seems more deeply incised than the latter "brother of Jesus".
-This may be due to the inscription being made at a different time, or due to differences in the hardness of the limestone.

 The fragile condition of the ossuary attests to its antiquity.
 The Israel Geological Survey submitted the ossuary to a variety of scientific tests, which determined that the limestone of the ossuary had a patina or sheen consistent with being in a cave for many centuries.
 The same type of patina covers the incised lettering of the inscription as the rest of the surface.
 It is claimed that, if the inscription were recent, this would not be the case.

+Antiquities dealer Oded Golan invited Parisian epigrapher André Lemaire to view the ossuary in his apartment.
+According to Lemaire, the cursive Aramaic script is consistent with first-century lettering.
+He determined that the inscription was not incised with modern tools, as it contains no chemical elements not available in the ancient world.
+The first part of the inscription, "James son of Joseph", seems more deeply incised than the latter "brother of Jesus".
+This may be due to the inscription being made at a different time, or due to differences in the hardness of the limestone.

 On June 18, 2003, the Israeli Antiquities Authority published a report, based on their analysis of the patina, which concluded that the inscription is a modern forgery.
 Specifically, it claimed that the inscription was added in modern times and made to look old by addition of a chalk solution.
 In 2006, Wolfgang Elisabeth Krumbein, a world-renowned expert in stone patinas, called by the defense counsel, analyzed the ossuary and concluded that "the inscription is ancient and most of the original patina has been removed (by cleaning or use of sharp implement)".
 He further noted in his report, "any forgery of three very distinct types of patina, if ever possible, requires the development of ultra-advanced techniques, in-depth knowledge and extensive collaboration of a large number of experts from various fields".
 According to his analysis, the patina inside the inscription took at least 50 years to form; thus, if it is a forgery, then it was forged more than 50 years ago.